Papyrus Anastasi I: An example of the satire in the text

 Hori goes on to show that Amenemope is not skilled in the role of a maher.
-The word maher is discussed in Gardiner's Egyptian Grammar under "Messenger" and can be found on the inscription of the battle of Kadesh above the head of one such Mariannu scout.
+The word maher is found frequently in this papyrus, but nowhere else (a hapax legomenon).
+Gardiner suggests it must be the technical name of the Egyptian emissary in Syria.

-Hori then relates what appears to be an actual anecdote for which Amenemope is apparently infamous.
-It contains a lot of detail reflecting discreditably on his name and comparing him to Qedjerdi, the chief of Isser.
-This touches on the concept of gossip amongst the scribes for which the idiom is "Much in the mouths of."
+Hori then relates an imagined anecdote where Amenemope experiences an adventure of a maher.
+It contains a lot of detail reflecting discreditably on his name and comparing him to Qedjerdi, the chief of Isser: "Thy name becomes like (that of) Qedjerdi, the chief of Isser, when the hyena found him in the balsam-tree."

 The composition of the satirical interchange between the scribes comes across as quite well written especially where Hori describes Amenemope as incompetent toward the end, giving as an example his poor management of not just his chariot but his character.
-Amenemope gets ambushed in a mountain pass, possibly at a battle in the campaigns against Kadesh, which go on throughout the 18th and 19th dynasties.

-Hori makes clear that these involve routes that should be well known to the scribes operating as mahers or messengers and scouts in the battles.
+Amenemope traverses a mountain pass.
+Hori makes clear that these involve routes that should be well known to the scribes operating as mahers or messengers and scouts.
 Illustrations from the Battle of Kadesh provide an excellent background for Hori's tale showing the form of the chariots, and the size of the Shashu.

-Hori sets this up as an incident in which the incompetence, inexperience and fear of Amenemope results in the wreck of his chariot and the panicked cutting off his hand with a knife while trying to cut loose his horse from the wreck of his chariot.
+Hori sets this up as an incident in which the incompetence, inexperience and fear of Amenemope results in damage to his chariot.
 Amenemope's lack of experience causes him not to be apprehensive when he should be and then panicking when he should remain calm.

-Hori piles on the results of Amenemope's inexperience and lack of expertise to show his state of mind clearly, including the part where he releases his pain and fear by forcing his way to the maiden who keeps watch over the gardens when he reaches Joppa.
+Hori piles on the results of Amenemope's inexperience and lack of expertise to show his state of mind clearly, including the part where he releases his pain and fear by forcing his way to the maiden who keeps watch over the gardens when he reaches Joppa:

-Amenmope's chariot is on a narrow mountain pass above a ravine in which some four or five cubit (seven foot) tall Shashu are lurking.
-The road is rough and tangled with vegetation and the Shashu look dangerous and fierce.
-Amenmope wrecks his rig and has to cut it loose with a knife from some trees it is tangled up in.
-He cuts himself trying to get the traces free of the branches.
-"His self abuse is much in the mouths of his followers," the scribe Hori says.